permitta/permitta-core/README.md

 It is recommended to run the dependencies under `docker-compose` and debug the python code in your favourite editor

-### Architecture
-* Back end is running flask server to serve API
-* Unit tests are under `pytest`
-* ORM is SQLAlchemy with postgres16, unit tests use `DatabaseJanitor` with dockerised postgres

 #### Ingestion
 Data ingestion is treated as first-class ETL in Permitta